 - Don't be a DocBot: I love that you're prepared and have enumerated overviews, blocks, and frontlines.
 I love heavy evidence and dense debates with a lot of moving parts.
 But if it sounds like you're just reading a doc without specific or explicit implications to your opponent's contention you are not contributing anything meaningful to the round.
 Tell me why your responses interact.
 If they are reading an arg about the environment and just read an A2 Environment Non-Unique without explaining why your evidence or warranting is better then this debate will suffer.

 - I'm comfortable if you want to take the debate down kritical, theoretical, and/or pre-fiat based roads.
 I think framework debates be them pre or post fiat are awesome.
 Voted on many K's before too.
 Here be dragons.
 I will say though, over time I've become increasingly tired of opportunistic, poor quality, and unfleshed out theory in PF.
-I used to have an essay about my doubts on three major theory arguments but moved it to the bottom of you want to read why.
+But in the coup of the century I have been converted that disclosure theory and para theory is a viable path to the ballot if you win your interp.
+I still believe theory is used as an easy way to avoid substantive debates but you do you.
+I will always prefer a round sans disclosure theory but can no longer for intellectual consistency stop you from running it.
+Still highly suspicious of paraphrasing theory as your "full-text" cards are super power clipped and disclosure solves back but you do you.
 TL;DR: I would highly discourage running trigger warning theory in front of me.
 I am more skeptical of paraphrasing theory than disclosure theory.
-Lastly, if you look back at the last 31 rounds or so I've judged with theory as the primary voter I've probably only voted for the team who introduced theory in the round 6 of 31 rounds.
-Meaning I vote for theory 19% of the time when it's the voter.
+Lastly, if you look back at the last 32 rounds or so I've judged with theory as the primary voter I've probably only voted for the team who introduced theory in the round 7 of 32 rounds.
+Meaning I vote for theory 22% of the time when it's the voter.
 Take that as you will.
 All variables being equal I would prefer post-fiat stock topic specific rounds but in principle remain as tabula rasa as I can.

 - What needs to be frontlined in second rebuttal?
 Turns.
 Not defense unless you have time.
 If you want offense in the final focus then extend it through the summary.